Mobile and digital technology use in today’s world is ever-evolving but rapidly becoming relied upon for many everyday tasks.

-The mobile driver's license needs to address four key requirements to gain acceptance as a trusted digital identity.
+The mobile driver's license must address four essential requirements to gain acceptance as a trusted digital identity.

-- able to manage the integrity of data throughout its life cycle - from enrolment to the in-field verification process.
+able to manage data integrity throughout its life cycle - from enrollment to the in-field verification process.

-For the time being, mobile driving licenses will not replace physical driver's licenses but will exist as a secondary form of ID to complement these physical driver's licenses.
+For now, mobile driving licenses will not replace physical driver's licenses but will exist as a secondary form of ID to complement these physical driver's licenses.

 What's the story here?

-Because it is checked with the issuer backend in real-time, a fraudulent credential can quickly and easily be identified as invalid, to make verifying even out-of-state digital credentials significantly more straightforward and more secure.
+Because it is checked with the issuer's backend in real-time, a fraudulent credential can quickly and easily be identified as invalid, making verifying even out-of-state digital credentials significantly more straightforward and more secure.

-If a user's mobile device is ever lost or stolen, the digital license can be remotely deactivated or wiped almost instantly.
+If a user's mobile device is ever lost or stolen, the mobile driver's license can be remotely deactivated or wiped almost instantly.

 No footprint is left on the verification device, and no geo-location tagging or tracking of user information occurs.

-With a digital driver's license, an issuer can have much greater control over in-use credentials compared to a traditional physical license - for example, alerting holders when their license is about to expire.
+With a mobile driver's license, an issuer can have much greater control over in-use credentials compared to a traditional physical license - for example, alerting holders when their license is about to expire.

 Control and convenience will prove essential elements for issuers and users on the road to mobile driver's licenses.

-This form of digital credential could enable a new, more efficient, and more secure way of authenticating a person and their entitlement for a range of personal identification usages.
+This digital credential could enable a new, more efficient, and more secure way of authenticating a person and their entitlement for various personal identification usages.

 More about Thales

-Our contribution to these projects provides us with an excellent overview of the technology involved, its applications and the quality of information systems, as well as the context of its use.
+Our contribution to these projects provides us with an excellent overview of the technology involved, its applications, the quality of information systems, and the context of its use.